PrincessMaggy/Afribite/README.md

 ## Team 5 Contribution

 ### Ndukuba Nneoma Chidinma
-- Created the Admin side bar and added the routes to other pages
+- Created the Admin side bar and added the routes to the pages on it
 - Intstalled React icons and added icons to the admin side bar
 - Created Layout component
 - Created banner component to be used on the dashboard, advert and promotion pages